Your Guide to Live Music in Upstate New York

 The platinum-selling alternative rock band from Ithaca behind massive hits "Renegades" and "Unsteady."
 X Ambassadors put the Finger Lakes region on the modern rock map.

-The Upstate Music Hall of Fame is a living project.
-If you know of a musician, producer, promoter, or music industry figure from Upstate New York who should be recognized here, let us know.
+View Profile →The Upstate Music Hall of Fame is a living project.
+If you know of a musician, producer, promoter, or music industry figure from Upstate New York who should be recognized here, we want to hear from you.